SergioM-98/Participium-Team-4/README.md

 This should allow GitHub to track the commits you are making in the project issue.

+I report for help the convention of names for the type of commits: https://www.conventionalcommits.org/en/v1.0.0/

 The basic workflow should be:

 1. **Create branch** - Create a new branch based on the assigned GitHub issue